-''' Allow SSH Tunnel passwords to be saved if the user chooses.
-Set to False to disable password saving.
-ALLOW SAVE TUNNEL PASSWORD = False Master password is used to encrypt/decrypt saved server passwords Applicable for desktop mode only MASTER_PASSWORD_REQUIRED = True pgAdmin encrypts the database connection and ssh tunnel password using a master password or pgAdmin login password (for other authentication sources) before storing it in the pgAdmin configuration database.
-Below setting is used to allow the user to specify the path to a script or program that will return an encryption key which will be used to encrypt the passwords.
-This setting is used only in server mode when auth sources are oauth, Kerberos, and webserver.
-You can pass the current username as an argument to the external script by specifying %u in config value.
-E.g. - MASTER_PASSWORD_HOOK = '<PATH>/passwdgen_script.sh %u' MASTER_PASSWORD_HOOK = None Allows pgAdmin4 to create session cookies based on IP address, so even if a cookie is stolen, the attacker will not be able to connect to the server using that stolen cookie.
+''' Allows pgAdmin4 to create session cookies based on IP address, so even if a cookie is stolen, the attacker will not be able to connect to the server using that stolen cookie.
 Note: This can cause problems when the server is deployed in dynamic IP address hosting environments, such as Kubernetes or behind load balancers.
 In such cases, this option should be set to False.
 ENHANCED_COOKIE_PROTECTION = True External Authentication Sources Default setting is internal External Supported Sources: ldap, kerberos, oauth2 Multiple authentication can be achieved by setting this parameter to ['ldap', 'internal'] or ['oauth2', 'internal'] or ['webserver', 'internal'] etc. pgAdmin will authenticate the user with ldap/oauth2 whatever first in the list, in case of failure the second authentication option will be considered.
-AUTHENTICATION_SOURCES = ['internal'] '''

-'''

-MAX_LOGIN_ATTEMPTS which sets the number of failed login attempts that

-are allowed.
-If this value is exceeded the account is locked and can be

-reset by an administrator.
-By setting the variable to the value zero

-this feature is deactivated.

-MAX\LOGIN\ATTEMPTS = 3

-Only consider password to check the failed login attempts, email is

-excluded from this check

-LOGIN_ATTEMPT_FIELDS = ['password']
+AUTHENTICATION_SOURCES = ['internal'] MAX_LOGIN_ATTEMPTS which sets the number of failed login attempts that are allowed.
+If this value is exceeded the account is locked and can be reset by an administrator.
+By setting the variable to the value zero this feature is deactivated.
+MAX LOGIN ATTEMPTS = 3 Only consider password to check the failed login attempts, email is excluded from this check LOGIN_ATTEMPT_FIELDS = ['password'] LDAP Configuration After ldap authentication, user will be added into the SQLite database automatically, if set to True.
+Set it to False, if user should not be added automatically, in this case Admin has to add the user manually in the SQLite database.
+LDAP AUTO CREATE USER = True Connection timeout LDAP_CONNECTION_TIMEOUT = 10 Server connection details (REOUIRED) example: ldap://<ip-address>:<port> or ldap://<hostname>:<port> LDAP_SERVER_URI = 'ldap://<ip-address>:<port>' '''